kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Data_Streaming_Platform_with_Apache_Kafka/README.md

 - `requirements.txt`: lists all the Python libraries required for the Jupyter Notebook server and other Python scripts in the project, such as producer and consumer.
 - `.gitignore`: specifies the files and directories that Git should ignore in the project
 - `kafka_tutorial.ipynb`: A Jupyter notebook that provides a tutorial on how to use Kafka with Python.
 It includes example code and explanations on creating topics, producing. and consuming messages.
 - `producer.py`: acts as a Kafka producer.
-It defines the Kafka producer's configuration and the logic for creating and publishing messages to our Kafka cluster
+It defines the Kafka producer's configuration and the logic for creating and publishing messages to our Kafka cluster.
 - `consumer.py`: acts as a Kafka consumer.
-It defines the Kafka consumer's configuration and the logic to subscribe to topics and process incoming messages
+It defines the Kafka consumer's configuration and the logic to subscribe to topics and process incoming messages.

 ## Docker Implementation